 Should you do the same type of exercise each time?

 For example, a runner might run and run only.
-That person will be developing their cardiovascular fitness, but probably won’t be developing their muscular strength, endurance, or flexibility.
-It’s recommended to work these other elements of fitness, even if your focus is running.
-That’s because in order to cope with the impact running can have on our joints, it’s important to strengthen our muscles.
+That person will be developing their cardiovascular fitness but probably won’t be developing their muscular strength, endurance, or flexibility.
+It’s recommended to work on these other elements of fitness, even if your focus is running.
+That’s because to cope with the impact running can have on our joints, it’s essential to strengthen our muscles.
 If you want to go further, you’ll need to improve their endurance too.
 And to keep them in good health, you’ll want to work on your flexibility and mobility.

 A third person might be wedded to the bench press.
 Only lifting heavy weights and never getting their heart rate up.
 Again, although there’s no real detriment to this, this person won’t be feeling the benefit of increased cardiovascular fitness.

 So, if one type of exercise suits you best, feel free to focus on it.
 But there’s always a benefit to developing well-rounded physical fitness by varying the types of sport and exercise you get involved with.